Vedant733/addsubsFrontend/README.md

 **Add subtitles to a video, stream a video.**

+Run `npm install` command to install all the dependencies,then run `npm run dev` command.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.